flemingtonlab/SpliceTools/README.md

 Also generates:
 * Lists of statistically significant negative and positive IncDiff SE events in expressed genes (includes gene expression values for each)
-* File with list of genes without statistcially significant exon skipping.
+* File with list of genes without statistically significant exon skipping.

 ##### Usage #####
 ```